 Audience targeting is one common technique used for prospecting.
 This method involves targeting very specific audiences, such as primary household cookers, grocery buyers, audiences that are interested in weight loss or diet, etc.

 In a prospecting campaign, businesses can use different types of advertising.
 Campaign targeting is one unique technique used for prospecting that can be quite fruitful.
 This technique is applied in the ad server and can be used on its own or combined with other targeting solutions.
 Typically, this technique involves frequency capping, DayPart targeting, domain targeting, web browser targeting, etc.

 Contextual targeting, also known as contextual advertising, is a prospecting technique in which an advertiser will run an ad campaign that only targets pages of specific content that is contextually relevant to the product being advertising.
-For example: An ad for apple preserves that sits next to a blog recipe for apple pie would be contextual targeting.
+For example An ad for apple preserves that sits next to a blog recipe for apple pie would be contextual targeting.

 Retargeting ideas are used by businesses to improve their marketing efforts.
 Demographic targeting is probably the most basic retargeting technique out there.
 This involves uses multiple internal sources and third-party sources to target ad campaigns to very specific audiences based on their demographics.
 These demographics can include geographical location, gender, age, income, parental status, and much more.

 Prospecting involves any sort of activity where you target individual users who have not visited your site yet, based on research developed around your existing converting customers.
 Retargeting, on the other hand, targets users that have clicked through ads and visited advertiser sites but bounced before signing up for services or purchasing a product.
 Retargeting is often achieved by utilizing cookie pools, while prospecting involves the use of pixels and other analytics tools.
 Both prospecting campaigns and retargeting campaigns are used for CPG.